ashwinkumar12345/ethereum-intro/README.md

 <a name="freeether"></a>
 > ## Getting 'Free' ether on rinkeby

-Go to faucet.rinkeby.io and follow the steps.
+Go to `faucet.rinkeby.io` and follow the steps.
 Ether has real value only on the main network.
-Receiving ether takes a certain amount of time (around 15 to 20 seconds)
+Receiving ether takes a certain amount of time (around 15 to 20 seconds).

 <a name="trans-object"></a>
 > ## Transaction Objects

 Your account address is sent to a backend node.js server.
-The server uses web3.js to create a transaction object The transaction object consists of:
+The server uses web3.js to create a transaction object.
+The transaction object consists of:

  - nonce